The KPF SURFS-UP Survey I: Transmission Spectroscopy of WASP-76 b: Conclusion

 In this paper, we have introduced the KPF SURFS-UP Survey, a new high-resolution effort to study the atmospheres of UHJs with the recently commissioned KPF spectrograph.
 We developed a comprehensive pipeline tailored to reducing KPF data, which includes blaze removal, continuum normalization, science spectra combination, telluric correction, and atmospheric detection.
 Though some user input is required (e.g., the inclusion and exclusion regions for \texttt{Molecfit}), this pipeline is otherwise fully automated, so it can be quickly applied to many datasets across a wide variety of science cases.
 For instance, our pipeline will also be useful for measuring stellar abundances with KPF.
 In the future, we hope to fully automate all steps in the pipeline so that it can simply run entirely by changing the input files as well as the stellar and planetary parameters.

 As a first demonstration, we applied this pipeline to a transit observation of WASP-76 b, performing transmission spectroscopy via cross-correlation.
-The main findings on WASP-76 b are as follows: \begin{itemize} \item We obtained some of the highest single-transit SNRs for refractory species on WASP-76 b (e.g., Fe I was detected at an SNR $\sim$14.5), establishing KPF as an optical workhorse for exoplanet atmospheres. \item We measured strong phase-dependent blue-shifts from ingress to egress for Fe I, as well as signs of an asymmetry for Cr I. The magnitude of the blue-shift we measured for Fe I is highly consistent with past ESPRESSO and HARPS results, indicating that the asymmetry is relatively stable over several-year timescales.
+The main findings on WASP-76 b are as follows: \begin{itemize} \item We strongly detect Fe I, Ca II, and Na I from a single KPF transit of WASP-76 b, with phase-resolved cross-correlation features visible across both ingress and egress.
+At lower significance, we find signals from K I, Cr I, V I, and Mg I, though without the strong phase-resolved signatures seen in Fe I, Ca II, and Na I. The remaining species tested (Si I, Fe II, FeH, CaH, TiO) are not detected.
+Fe I was detected at an SNR $\sim$14.5, comparable to the Fe I detection significance reported by \citet{Kesseli2022} using two transits with ESPRESSO, establishing KPF as an optical workhorse for exoplanet atmospheres. \item We measured strong phase-dependent blue-shifts from ingress to egress for Fe I, as well as signs of an asymmetry for Cr I. The magnitude of the blue-shift we measured for Fe I is highly consistent with past ESPRESSO and HARPS results, indicating that the asymmetry is relatively stable over several-year timescales.

 \item In contrast to Fe I, Ca II and Na I show no measurable ingress–egress asymmetry and remain nearly vertical in velocity space, consistent with absorption at higher altitudes where the asymmetry between ingress and egress is weaker than in the deeper layers traced by Fe I.